westwardharbor0/selenium_json_helper/README.md

     "screens":"String // Folder for screen storing",
     "logs":"String // Folder for logs output"
   },
-  "tests":["Array of objects // Array containing runs - more in next example"] }
+  "tests":["Array of objects // Array containing runs - more in next example"], "tor": {
+    "port": "Integer // port to connect to TOR service" },
+  "random_agent": "Boolean // if you want to use random agents in test", "screen_size": {
+    "width": "Integer // width of the screen in tests", "height": "Integer // Height of the screen in tests" },
+}
 ```
 ## Run atrributes